flowmodor/flowmodor/apps/landing/src/pages/blog/flowtime-technique.md

 ## What's Pomodoro Technique?

 The Pomodoro Technique is a time management method that divides work into 25-minute focused sessions followed by 5-minute breaks.
-After completing four sessions, you take a longer break of 15-30 minutes.
+After completing 4 sessions, you take a longer break of 15-30 minutes.

 ![The Pomodoro Technique](/pomodoro.png)